digitalhumanists/corpus-services/README.md

 To use the services for corpora, compile it using `mvn clean compile assembly:single`.
-(See [Build with Maven](https://gitlab.rrz.uni-hamburg.de/corpus-services/corpus-services/-/tree/develop/doc/Build_with_Maven.md) or use a pregenerated artifact from Gitlab (see Gitlab artifacts).
+(See [Build with Maven](https://gitlab.rrz.uni-hamburg.de/corpus-services/corpus-services/-/tree/develop/doc/Build_with_Maven.md) or use a pregenerated artifact from Gitlab that you can download [here](https://gitlab.rrz.uni-hamburg.de/corpus-services/corpus-services/-/jobs/artifacts/develop/browse?job=compile_withmaven).

 <!-- USAGE EXAMPLES -->
 ## Usage

 The usable functions can be found in the help output:

-`java -jar corpus-services-1.0-jar-with-dependencies.jar -h`
+`java -jar corpus-services-1.0.jar -h`

 See [How to use](https://gitlab.rrz.uni-hamburg.de/corpus-services/corpus-services/-/tree/develop/doc/How_to_use.md) for the usage of the corpus services.